Vickymac1011/Antivirus/README.md

 Features:

     * It contains a manual based Scanning.
-    * It's very simple EXE File.